 About the Pond and Stream

-A gentle, shallow, waterfall-fed stream winds nearly 100 feet down to a lily pad pond, with countless opportunities for exploration.
+A gentle, shallow, waterfall-fed stream winds nearly 100 feet down to a collection of natural pools and fountains, with countless opportunities for exploration.
 Explorers can look among the reeds and lily pads to discover small fish, aquatic snails, water insects, tadpoles and other wildlife.
 Ducks are regular visitors.
 A shady gazebo with seating overlooks the area.

 The Discovery Center water experience is unique in that it encourages play in a natural water source.
 Children can see a realistic stream at work, and the impact of textures, native plants and organisms on the environment.
 These experiences stimulate questions about the water cycle, environmental concerns, and the value of water in the ecosystem.
 This differs significantly from the experience children have at a water park or swimming pool.
 Water play inspires children’s natural scientific curiosity as they experiment with force, pressure, fluidity and buoyancy.
 When a child builds a small dam with natural elements, tests a boat, or runs fingers through a running stream, they feel scientific principles at work!